The Dark Knight Rises

 The movie will eat up half your afternoon, but will do it so smoothly and at such a flawless pace you likely won’t notice.
 Nolan gives us and the studio our money’s worth, putting it all up on the screen.
 He and his brother/cowriter Jonathan jam enough material for three movies into one; we don’t come out hungry for more — we emerge thoroughly sated, as we do after Thanksgiving dinner, but with our senses quickened a bit.
 Nolan sticks the landing and hasn’t botched the trilogy, and that in itself is satisfying, though the obvious element missing is the freakily memorable Joker of The Dark Knight.
 Bane is sportively evil, but the masked Tom Hardy works under a terrible handicap Heath Ledger didn’t have.
 He can use only his eyes and his heavily processed voice, which, despite the sound editors jacking Hardy’s and everyone else’s dialogue up to 11, is comprehensible only some of the time.

 Technically, The Dark Knight Rises is a thick leatherbound volume with gilded pages, though flipping through it yields a story about a big bad bald man doing eeevil things until a vigilante with pointy ears comes to the rescue.
 The movie is and probably always will be the ultimate expression of the comic-book fanboy’s need to have his passion vindicated, solemnized, given the gravitas of a classic.
 I enjoyed handling the volume and drinking in the gorgeous pictures, but I wouldn’t recommend a close read of it.
 As pure cinema, this is a rich banquet, and Nolan does his damnedest to make it move and sparkle and awe.
 The sound design rattles your ribs; it’s like being at a fireworks show where the grand finale booms so hard it takes out some nearby windows.
 Hundreds of people clog the streets of Gotham City, desperate to restore order or maintain chaos.
 Nolan paints on a vast and glittering canvas.
-I just wish it meant more.Explore posts in the same categories: action/adventure, adaptation, comic-book
+I just wish it meant more.action/adventure, adaptation, comic-book